22 FAQs people ask about how to build relationships with the media

 - How should I pitch a story to a journalist?

-- When's the best time to put out some news?
+- When's the best time to release my news to a journalist?

-- Should I send samples to the journalists?
+- Should I send sample news stories to the journalists?

 - How do I find out when journalists might want a quote from me?

-- How do I get to online bloggers and influencers?
+- How can I contact online bloggers and influencers?

 - How can I get my product in Christmas gift guides?